yugabyte/yugabyte-db/docs/content/latest/reference/drivers/java/postgres-jdbc-reference.md

 | verify-ca | SSL enabled for data encryption and Server CA is verified | Supported
 | verifiy-full | SSL enabled for data encryption.
 Both CA and hostname of the certificate are verified | Supported

-#### JDBC Client Identity Authentication
+#### JDBC client identity authentication

-YugabyteDB cluster can be configured to authenticate the identity of the JDBC clients connecting to the cluster.
-In such cases, server certificate (`yugabytedb.crt`) and server key (`yugabytedb.key`) are required along with root certificate (`ca.crt`).
+A YugabyteDB cluster can be configured to authenticate the identity of the JDBC clients connecting to the cluster.
+In such cases, the server certificate (`yugabytedb.crt`) and server key (`yugabytedb.key`) are required along with the root certificate (`ca.crt`).

-Steps for Configuring the JDBC Client for Server authentication,
+To configure the JDBC client for server authentication, do the following:

 1. Download the certificate (`yugabytedb.crt`, `yugabytedb.key`, and `ca.crt`) files (see [Copy configuration files to the nodes](../../../../secure/tls-encryption/server-certificates/#copy-configuration-files-to-the-nodes)).

-2. If you do not have access to the system `cacerts` Java truststore you can create your own truststore.
+1. If you do not have access to the system `cacerts` Java truststore, you can create your own truststore.

     ```sh
     $ keytool -keystore ybtruststore -alias ybtruststore -import -file ca.crt
     ```

-3. Verify the `yugabytedb.crt` client certificate with `ybtruststore`.
+1. Verify the `yugabytedb.crt` client certificate with `ybtruststore`.

     ```sh
     $ openssl verify -CAfile ca.crt -purpose sslclient tlstest.crt
     ```

-4. Convert the client certificate to DER format.
+1. Convert the client certificate to DER format.

     ```sh
     $ openssl x509 –in yugabytedb.crt -out yugabytedb.crt.der -outform der
     ```

-5. Convert the client key to pk8 format.
+1. Convert the client key to pk8 format.

     ```sh
     $ openssl pkcs8 -topk8 -inform PEM -in yugabytedb.key -outform DER -nocrypt -out yugabytedb.key.pk8
     ```

-Create an `ssl` resource directory in your java application and copy over all the certificates.
-Update the connection string used by `DriverManager.getConnection` to include the ssl ceritifcates.
+Create an `ssl` resource directory in your Java application and copy over all the certificates.
+Update the connection string used by `DriverManager.getConnection` to include the SSL certificates.

 Example JDBC URL for connecting to Secure YugabyteDB cluster can be seen below.